SilasMarvin/wasmind/docs/src/developer-guide/message-patterns.md

 See these patterns in action in [Examples](./examples.md) with complete coordination system implementations.

 ### Testing Message Flows
-Learn strategies for testing complex message interactions in [Testing](./testing.md).
+Learn strategies for testing message interactions in [Testing](./testing.md).

-Understanding message patterns is the key to building sophisticated multi-agent systems.
-Messages are not just data transfer - they're the coordination language that enables emergent intelligent behavior from multiple specialized actors working together.
+Understanding message patterns is the foundation for building multi-agent systems.
+Messages are not just data transfer - they're the coordination language that enables actors to work together.